mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Deletion Schedule

-It is important to delete all security sensitive values as soon as they, or another value derived from them, is used for encryption or decryption.
+It is important to delete all security sensitive values S as soon as they, or another value derived from them, is used for encryption or decryption.

 More precisely, the values application_[i]\_[j]\_key and